 What inspires you to be an artist: Trying to push the boundaries of myself, I love when a tattoo makes me nervous and I get to problem solve.
 I love seeing clients so happy they want to jump.
 Seeing satisfied clients day in and out make it all worth it for me.

-What kind of tattoos do you look forward to doing: Fine line, super complex tattoos, with lost of color!
-I also like Black and grey with lots of little details.
+What kind of tattoos do you look forward to doing: Super complex tattoos, with lots of color or really deep Black 'N' Grey!
+Anything with lost of depth and an illustrative look.

-Is there a tattoo that you haven't done yet that you are dying to do: This changes for me all the time, but currently I'd like to do a polka trash style tattoo.
+Is there a tattoo that you haven't done yet that you are dying to do: Not really that I can think of but I like anything challenging and new.